ALLERGY TEA---Get Rid of That Stuffy, Runny Nose Naturally with Herbs!

-Winter colds and flus are upon us, and with those come stuffy and runny noses....Pretty much misery in the sinus area.
-I recently wrote about how to make a great natural decongestant, and here is another idea: an herbal tea that really works and tastes delicious on top of it!
-Of course, with a tea, you need to take time to brew it up, then enjoy it....but it's sure is wonderful for relaxing while your nose clears up like magic!
+Allergy season is here, and with this season comes stuffy and runny noses....Pretty much misery in the sinus area, right?
+I recently wrote about how to make a great natural decongestant, and here is another idea: Why not make an herbal tea that really works to clear up your nose and tastes delicious on top of it!
+Tea takes a little time to brew up, but it sure is wonderful for relaxing while your nose clears up like magic!

-Herbs to Make a Decongestant Tea That's Also Delicious!
+About the Herbs to Make a Decongestant Herbal Tea That's Delicious Too!

 **I use all organic herbs, and I purchase them exclusively from Starwest Botanicals (unless I grow or wild-craft them myself).